shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

 * Languages
 * Products

 In most cases, the usage of these services is similar to the basic ones already implemented.
 There are commands for each of those services provided by our E2E testsuite package.
 You don't need to define the API endpoint when using those commands.
-As these services are extending the FixturesService, all methods of it can be used in all other services as well.
+As these services are extending the `FixturesService`, all methods of it can be used in all other services as well.

-### Writing your own customised service
+#### Writing your own customised service

 Let's look at the custom service `shipping.fixture.js`.
 This service is a rather simple example - It depicts a service in need of some customization for creating a shipping method correctly.
 With that being said, let's start.